grafana/scenes/docusaurus/docs/advanced-activation-handlers.md

 });
 ```

 ### Step 2.
-Add activation handler
+Add an activation handler

-Add activation handler to SceneQueryRunner that subscribe to state changes and log current state.
-Keep in mind that subscription to state will not be created until SceneQueryRunner is activated:
+Add an activation handler to `SceneQueryRunner` that subscribes to state changes and logs the current state.
+Keep in mind that a subscription to state won't be created until `SceneQueryRunner` is activated:

 ```ts
 queryRunner.addActivationHandler(() => {